-- Doorstop Baby: She and Annie were left on the doorstep of Pony's house.
+Doorstop Baby: She and Annie were left on the doorstep of Pony's house.

-- Dude Magnet: To have a heart of gold, besides Anthony and Terry, Archie, Stear, Alber and even Neal they felt something more than friendship for Candy.
+- Dude Magnet: Because of her heart of gold, Anthony, Terry, Archie, Stear, Alber and even Neal felt something more than friendship for Candy.

 - Earn Your Happy Ending: And earned it, she did.